 Sorting bids in an auction

-The highest bid in each auction is determined by multiple factors including price, as well as priorities and ranking controls (for example, deal A private auction that allows publishers to offer specific inventory directly to selected buyers identified by a deal ID.
-Terms are negotiated and are agreed upon before the auction occurs. priorities) set by the publisher The owner of a website or app where advertisements are served..
+The highest bid in each auction is determined by multiple factors including price, as well as priorities and ranking controls (for example, deal priorities) set by the Media Owner.
 When evaluating bids based on price, we rank the highest bid based on net bid price, and not gross bid price:

-We evaluate net bid value over gross bid value to make sure that the publisher always receives the highest bid price after fee deductions are considered to maximize their revenue.
+We evaluate net bid value over gross bid value to make sure that the Media Owner always receives the highest bid price after fee deductions are considered to maximize their revenue.

 Example

-A publisher receives two bids of $1.00 in an auction, one from a deal and from the open market.
-If the publisher has a lower fee structure on deals, this bid is ranked higher in the auction because its net value provides more revenue to the publisher.
+A Media Owner receives two bids of $1.00 in an auction, one from a deal and from the open market.
+If the Media Owner has a lower fee structure on deals, this bid is ranked higher in the auction because its net value provides more revenue to the Media Owner.